 Asthma attacks or flares come and go.
-When an attack begins, you will notice that your child's symptoms become worse and worsen rapidly.
+When an attack begins, you will notice that your child's symptoms become worse and may worsen rapidly.
 During an attack, you will likely notice that:

 - The lungs become very twitchy.
-It will be a lot easier for cough, wheeze, shortness of breath or chest pain to come on with exercise, cold air, excitement, laughing or rough-housing.
+It will be a lot easier for cough, wheeze, and shortness of breath or chest pain to come on with exercise, cold air, excitement, laughing or rough-housing.

 If the attacks become more severe, breathing can be very difficult, like trying to breathe through a straw.
 Your child may become less active and appear tired.

 Your child's asthma specialists will first look for classic asthma symptoms.
-It's important to know that not everyone with asthma will show wheezing.
+It's important to know that not everyone with asthma will have wheezing.
 This is a common reason for failure to diagnose asthma.
 Also, when the airways get very narrow and tight, wheezing may stop.
 When this happens, the patient is worse, not better.
 Using "wheeze" alone to diagnose and follow asthma attacks can be unreliable and tricky.

 These medications help prevent and reduce the bronchospasm, swelling, extra mucus and "twitchiness" of the airways.
 When first started, they usually take time to work, sometimes weeks.
 They are used as a controller medicine to heal the lungs and prevent symptoms.
 They will do two things: